starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 #### Footnotes
+[^statement]: Just for disclosure, I was not personally present when this comment was made.
+I had to paraphrase from a retelling and don't have any of the full context or nuance.
 [^pos-v-neg]: This is a bit of a biased measurement, as I count a "honk" as generally positive, and any other interaction takes more effort on the part of drivers.
 We regularly get positive reactions at 4-7x the rate of negative reactions.
 Maybe that discrepancy is due to the difference in effort required, but maybe not.